googleworkspace/solutions/news-sentiment/README.md

 ---
-title: Analyze the Sentiment of News Headlines
+title: Analyze the sentiment of news headlines
 description: Analyze the sentiment of news headlines retrieved for a user-specified topic from a free news API.
 labels: Apps Script, Sheets, Cloud Natural Language
 material_icon: Feed